IRL is here!

-Chris’s second book, IRL: Finding Realness, Meaning, and Belonging in Our Digital Lives, will be published on October 20, 2020.
-Preorder Now!
+Chris’s second book, IRL: Finding Realness, Meaning, and Belonging in Our Digital Lives, is out now.
+Order Today!

 What does “IRL (In Real Life)” Really Mean in Today’s Digital Age?Read full description

 It’s easy to view our online presence as fake, to see the internet as a space we enter when we aren’t living our real, offline lives.
 IRL, Chris Stedman’s insightful exploration of authenticity in the digital age, shines a light on how age-old notions of realness can be freshly understood in our online lives.
 Stedman invites readers to consider how they use the internet to fulfill the essential need to feel real, online and off.